lihangalex/pattern-outlier/README.md

 # Pattern-Outlier

 Pattern-Outlier is a Python library for detecting outliers based on frequent pattern mining, inspired by the `fpmoutliers` R package.
+The package supports multiple algorithms and allows users to dynamically calculate the most reasonable threshold and support parameters.

 ## Features
-- Identify outliers in transaction data based on frequent pattern mining
-- Easy to use and integrate with pandas DataFrames
+- **Support for Multiple Algorithms**: Choose from FPI, WFPI, FPOF, and FPCOF methods for outlier detection.
+- **Dynamic Parameter Calculation**: Automatically find the best support and threshold parameters.
+- **Model Persistence**: Save and load fitted models for reuse.
+- **Flexible Input Handling**: Accepts transaction data in list format.
+- **Easy to Use API**: Simple and intuitive interface for fitting models and predicting outliers.

 ## License